David Jolly: Tenure

+Stop Act (2016)

 Jolly introduced the bipartisan "Stop Act" in 2016 to prohibit federally elected officials from directly soliciting campaign funds or donations on the belief that post-Citizens United fundraising was taking an excessive amount of their time away from their elected duties.

-On July 21, 2014, Jolly announced his support for the legality of same-sex marriage, stating: "I believe in a form of limited government that protects personal liberty.
-To me, that means that the sanctity of one’s marriage should be defined by their faith and by their church, not by their state."
-He also said "As a matter of my Christian faith, I believe in traditional marriage."
+Campaign Wikipedia edits

 In April 2016, Jolly's United States Senate campaign spokesperson Sarah Bascom confirmed that the campaign had made edits to his Wikipedia page to remove information about Jolly that included references to the Church of Scientology and to his lobbying activities, alleging that the posts presented a "public negative narrative" against him, and she accused an unnamed rival campaign of adding "propaganda" to the article.
 Jolly called the removal "a careless staff mistake" and said that he stands by his record and wants the public to be fully informed.

+Rankings

 In 2016, Jolly was ranked as the 48th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the fourth most bipartisan House Rep. from Florida) by The Lugar Center and the McCourt School of Public Policy.